 Macroscopically, tendinopathy results in enlargement, disruption of fibrillar pattern and an increase in tendon vascularity.
-Histopathologically, there is evidence of disorganized proliferation of tenocytes, disrupted organization of collagen fibers, and increase in noncollagenous matrix, and neovascularization.
-Usually there is no evidence of inflammation but the cause is thought of as a failed healing response 1.
+Histopathologically, there is evidence of disorganised proliferation of tenocytes, disrupted organisation of collagen fibres, and an increase in the noncollagenous matrix, and neovascularization.
+Usually, there is no evidence of inflammation, but the cause is thought of as a failed healing response 1.
 Repetitive microtraumas from unusual or excessive mechanical loading are deemed to be a causative factor.

 It particularly affects the mid and distal portions of the tendon 2.

 Often shows thickening and rounding of the affected portion of the tendon.
 The cutoff value of 1 cm in anteroposterior diameter is usually used for diagnosis.
 There is also evidence of neovascularisation which if presents, it usually indicative of poorer outcome and more severe clinical symptoms.
 Additional signs include increased Kager's fat pad echogenicity and increase thickening of hypoechoic paratendon.

 Can show increased intratendinous signal and tendon enlargement +/- oedema in Kager's fat pad anterior to the Achilles tendon (in cases of tendinosis).

 - 1. Alfredson H, Cook J. A treatment algorithm for managing Achilles tendinopathy: new treatment options.
 Br J Sports Med.
 2007;41 (4): 211-6. doi:10.1136/bjsm.2007.035543 - Free text at pubmed - Pubmed citation